donguyen0701/My-projects/Self-Project - HCHO Measurement System/README.md

 * Wiring and soldering the components onto the prototyping board.
 * Testing the electrical connections and troubleshooting hardware problems.
 * Replacing the original SPI TFT display with a compact I2C OLED to reduce cable clutter.
-* Designing the transparent protective enclosure.
-* Planning the ventilation holes and intake/exhaust airflow.
 * Installing and organizing the electronics inside the final enclosure.
 * Preparing hardware diagrams, photographs, and technical documentation.